 Principality Stadium Hospitality Packages

 Wales has faced tough tests at home against rivals England, resulting in a long history between the two rugby unions.
-Wales and Ireland have also clashed three times at the Rugby World Cup, with Wales winning twice against Andy Farrel’s side.
-Wayne Pivac’s side has vowed to defeat their opponents at Principality Stadium in Cardiff during the 2023 Six Nations series.
+Wales and Ireland have also clashed three times at the Rugby World Cup, with Wales winning twice against Andy Farrell’s side.
+Warren Gatland’s side has vowed to defeat their opponents at Principality Stadium in Cardiff during the 2024 Six Nations series.

 It is all about pride in traditions at Principality Stadium and there is a fantastic sense of anticipation as the crowds pour through the turnstiles, taking full advantage of the great Six Nations hospitality and camaraderie on offer.